-This course focuses on the diagnosis of mental disorders as coded in the Diagnostic and Statistical Manual of Mental Disorders, and the International Classification of Diseases, Clinical Modification.
-Students will be given the opportunity to integrate the Theo-Centric (God-Centered) Model within the scope of clinical diagnosis of psychopathology.
-The course will provide a framework for differential diagnosis of mental disorders commonly treated in the clinical setting (e.g., churches, psychiatric hospitals, outpatient clinics, mental health centers, prisons, private practices, military chaplaincies, etc.) by licensed mental health counselors, licensed clinical pastoral therapists, licensed psychological examiners, licensed marriage and family therapists, substance abuse counselors and licensed clinical social workers.
+This course focuses on concepts of psychopathology as well as the major diagnostic categories of the current Diagnostic and Statistical Manual of Mental Disorders, and the International Classification of Diseases, Clinical Modification.
+Students will examine issues of psychopathology and normalcy from the context of cultural, biological, social, psychological, and spiritual factors.
+Students will also have the opportunity to integrate the Theo-Centric worldview within the scope of clinical diagnosis of psychopathology.
+The course will provide a framework for differential diagnosis of mental disorders commonly treated in the clinical settings but also experienced when interacting with individuals across environments including faith-based settings by licensed mental health counselors. licensed clinical pastoral therapists, licensed psychological examiners, licensed marriage and family therapists, substance abuse counselors and licensed clinical social workers.
+There is also an emphasis on ethical assessment and treatment planning.
+Prerequisites: CO 751, CO 702 & CO 703,

-CO 701 Counseling Skills 3
+CO 701 Counseling Skills (3 Credit Hours)